 - For boosting your network, these are the best Wi-Fi extenders

-Picking the best VPN for your needs
+Picking the right VPN for your needs

-- The best VPN services for 2018
+- The best VPN services

-- The fastest VPN for speed in 2018
+- The fastest VPN for speed

-- The best VPN for gaming in 2018
+- The best VPN for gaming

-- The best VPN for Kodi 2018
+- The best VPN for Kodi

-The Linksys WRT 3200 ACM is our choice for the best VPN router of 2018.
+The Linksys WRT 3200 ACM (opens in new tab) is our choice for the best VPN router.
 Its no-nonsense design hides a remarkably versatile and powerful router that is a great choice for VPN use.
 You can install DD-WRT firmware for VPN compatibility, and it comes with four antenna and three bands for fast and wide-ranging network speeds.
 It also has four gigabit Ethernet ports and USB 3.0, making it an excellent router in its own right, even without a VPN.